-Medical Marijuana for Multiple Sclerosis (MS)
+Medical Marijuana for Multiple Sclerosis (MS) in Ohio

 Can patients obtain a Ohio medical marijuana card for multiple sclerosis?

-Multiple sclerosis or MS
+Multiple Sclerosis or MS

 Multiple sclerosis or MS is among the most prevalent neurodegenerative diseases in Ohio.
 MS is also one of the qualifying conditions for obtaining a Ohio medical marijuana card.